 Minimum Revenue Guarantees-As part of the network affiliate agreements entered into in the ordinary course of business under which the Company sells advertising for display in various network affiliate theatre chains, the Company has agreed to certain minimum revenue guarantees on a per attendee basis.
-If a network affiliate achieves the attendance set forth in their respective agreement, the Company has guaranteed minimum revenue for the network affiliate, but terms range from three to twenty years, prior to any renewal periods of which some are at the option of the Company.
-As of June 30, 2016, the maximum potential amount of future payments the Company could be required to make pursuant to the minimum revenue guarantees is \$38.6 million over the remaining terms of the network affiliate agreements, which calculation does not include any potential future extensions.
-As of June 30, 2016 and December 31, 2015, the Company had no liabilities recorded for these obligations, as such guarantees are less than the expected share of revenue paid to the network affiliate.
+If a network affiliate achieves the attendance set forth in their respective agreement, the Company has guaranteed minimum revenue for the network affiliate per attendee if such amount paid under the revenue share arrangement is less than its guaranteed amount.
+The amount and term varies for each network affiliate, but terms range from three to twenty years, prior to any renewal periods of which some are at the option of the Company.
+As of September 29, 2016, the maximum potential amount of future payments the Company could be required to make pursuant to the minimum revenue guarantees is \$40.2 million over the remaining terms of the network affiliate agreements, which calculation does not include any potential future extensions.
+As of September 29, 2016 and December 31, 2015, the Company had no liabilities recorded for these obligations, as such guarantees are less than the expected share of revenue paid to the network affiliate.